chwar/XRUI/README.md

 [![MIT](https://flat.badgen.net/badge/license/MIT/green)](./LICENSE)
 [![Coverage](https://flat.badgen.net/badge/coverage/90%25/green)](./Tests)

 XRUI is a responsive UI framework for making cross-platform XR applications with the Unity 3D editor.
-Its purpose is to assist users in creating efficient and adaptive UIs that can easily be adjusted to be rendered in 2D (for environments with a 2D screen, e.g. PC, mobile) and 3D (required to render UI in VR and MR, can also be used in AR).
+Its purpose is to assist users in creating efficient and adaptive UIs that can easily be adjusted to be rendered in 2D (for environments with a 2D screen, e.g. PC, mobile) and 3D (i.e., rendered in world space, required to render UI in VR and MR, can also be used in AR).
 This way, XRUI users only need to design and implement their UI once for all platforms, resulting in some time saving.
 This can also provide memorability and familiarity to end-users that use XRUI enhanced apps on different platforms.

 XRUI is based on Unity's new UI system, [UI Toolkit](https://docs.unity3d.com/Manual/UIElements.html).
 Internally, it uses UXML and USS, so a basic knowledge and understanding of these technologies are required to use this framework.